Another in the occasional series on historic sites on the “Capital Ring” walk …

-The first, intended for six poor widows, were built in 1666 at the behest of Dr William Spurstowe, on land to the west of Mare Street in central Hackney.
-They were rebuilt in 1819, and again in 1966, on a new site on Navarino Road.
+One, on land to the west of Mare Street in central Hackney, for six poor widows, was built in 1666 at the behest of Dr William Spurstowe, and rebuilt in 1819, and again in 1966, on a new site on Navarino Road.